What are "VSCO girls"? The newest aesthetic teens are obsessed with.

 "That's a really interesting aspect of the 'VSCO girl' aesthetic.
 Here's this little environmental part and that’s fun.
 The girls who weren’t interested in protecting the environment before are now all upset about it because it's part of their aesthetic now," Wippich said.

 "VSCO girls" tend to be middle and high school age and the trend starts to peter out among college age students and older, according to Wippich.
-This aligns with the VSCO app's more than 2 million paid subscribers, 75 percent of which are under age 25, according to Julie Inouye, VSCO’s vice president of communications.
+This aligns with the VSCO app's overall user base, 75 percent of which are under age 25, according to Julie Inouye, VSCO’s vice president of communications.

 “We love seeing teens come together to express who they are and how they see the world.
 Whether you own a scrunchie or not, all are welcome to VSCO and we will continue to provide a safe space where you can share your diverse experiences and points of view," Inouye said in a statement emailed to NBC News.